 Shannon: Minneapolis GMAT course instructor

-...English.
-I must say my favorite topic to tutor is Calculus because it helps you understand and analyze different problems in a very different way.
-I like helping students because I don't think they should feel like they cant accomplish something because they don't understand a topic very well, they should be able to accomplish everything they want and since education is very necessary nowadays to have the life they want to have.It is truly amazing to help people follow their dreams.
+...and analyze different problems in a very different way.
+I like helping students because I don't think they should feel like they can't accomplish something because they don't understand a topic very well, they should be able to accomplish everything they want and since education is very necessary nowadays to have the life they want to have.It is truly amazing to help people follow their dreams.
 In my free time, I love learning and practicing...